 DID is no joke — the disorder has many diagnostic criteria and requires long-term treatment overseen by a professional.
 There is no known cause of the disorder, but many people with the condition say they experienced a traumatic event during their childhood.

 YouTuber DissociaDID, who identifies as a DID system, outlined everything Paytas got wrong about the disorder in a video.
 Many people called Paytas out for faking and making light of a serious condition.

-Paytas posted a video in response in which she claimed to have caught herself switching between alters on camera.
+Paytas posted a video in response in which they claimed to have caught themself switching between alters on camera.

 If you enjoyed this story, continue down the rabbit hole with this explainer on Jake Paul’s controversies.